baguskto/DeFi-Staking-Platform/DEPLOY_GUIDE.md

 1. **Connect Wallet**
    - Click "Connect Wallet"
    - Select MetaMask
-   - Make sure you're on Mumbai testnet
+   - Make sure you're on Amoy testnet

 2. **Check Balance**
    - You should see 10,000 STK in your wallet